Skip to content

 #Fix 2: Toggle Airplane Mode

 Watch the status bar.
 The carrier name and signal bars should return within 10 to 15 seconds.
-You can also toggle Airplane Mode from Control Center by swiping down from the top right of your screen and tapping the airplane icon.
+You can also toggle Airplane Mode from Control Center by swiping down from the top right corner of your screen and tapping the airplane icon.

 #Why Does My iPhone Say “No SIM Card”?